Trust SummaryProtecting Our Little Corner of the Southern Blue Ridge

 Regional Environmental Leadership

 The Trust is uniquely situated as a nonprofit operating from within a private development.
-Although we now serve a broader community across Western North Carolina, we are still closely tied to the community of Balsam Mountain Preserve and remain a beneficial resource for everyone that calls the Preserve home.
+Although we serve a broader community across Western North Carolina, we remain closely tied to the Balsam Mountain Preserve community as a beneficial resource for everyone that calls the Preserve home.

-- Provides management expertise to maintain and interpret the bounty of natural and cultural resources found on the Preserve which belong to each member of the community
+- Provide management expertise to maintain and interpret the bounty of natural and cultural resources found on the Preserve which belong to each member of the community

-- Offers consulting services to each member before, during and after homestead construction
+- Offer consulting services to each member before, during and after homestead construction

-- Develops environmental education and cultural arts programs available to every age group for lifelong learning
+- Develop environmental education and cultural arts programs available to every age group for lifelong learning

-- Produces publications that engage, enlighten and entertain community members
+- Produce publications that engage, enlighten and entertain members

-- Cultivates and encourages participation from community members which assists them in developing a ‘sense of place’
+- Cultivate and encourage participation which helps owners in developing a ‘sense of place’

-- Maintains (and encourages the use of) a nature center that serves as the operational heart of the Trust and its activities
+- Maintain the Nature Center, the operational heart of the Trust and its activities

 Kathy Nervie – Sylva, NC